aryarksub/lyric-empirics/README.md

 3. Excluded Words: A list of words to ignore when attempting to find song matches when searching through titles
     - The client will, by default, exclude live performances (the term "(Live)" is excluded)
-    - To use a new list of excluded strings, call `change_excluded_words(words)` with the desired list of strings as a parameter
+    - To use a new list of excluded strings, call `change_excluded_words()` with the desired list of strings as a parameter

         ```python
         lyremp.change_excluded_words(["(Remix)", "(Skit)"])
         ```

-    - To add a single string to exclude, call `add_excluded_word(word)` with the desired string to exclude as a parameter
+    - To add a single string to exclude, call `add_excluded_word()` with the desired string to exclude as a parameter

         ```python
         lyremp.add_excluded_word("(Live)")
         ```

-    - To remove a string from the excluded list, call `remove_excluded_word(word)` with the desired string to include as a parameter
+    - To remove a string from the excluded list, call `remove_excluded_word()` with the desired string to include as a parameter

         ```python
         lyremp.remove_excluded_word("(Skit)")